Recruitment method: the recruitment consultant’s expertise is decisive

-The use of whys and wherefores will help to get specific answers from a candidate.
+In order to get to the bottom of each fact, the use of whys and wherefores will help get specific answers from a candidate.

 “What were your objectives?”

-“What actions have you taken to achieve your objectives?”
+“What actions did you take to achieve your objectives?”

-The recruitment interview, which is centered on fact-finding, enables the consultant to base his analysis on the content of the answers.
+The recruitment interview, which is centred on fact-finding, enables the consultant to base his or her analysis on the content of the answers.

-The evidence that the consultant will accumulate will enable him to validate and then interpret the facts correctly
+The evidence that the consultant will accumulate will enable him/her to validate and then interpret the facts correctly.

 By following this approach, little importance can be attached to the “container”, i.e. the appearance, eloquence or elocution of the candidates.

-Excellent oral expression during the interview creates a favorable halo.
+Excellent oral expression during the interview creates a favourable halo.
 However, a candidate can have excellent oral expression and poor interpersonal skills.

 The recruitment interview based on facts, arguments and evidence helps to discern the true from the false, the real from the exaggerated, the specific from the general.

-In a methodological interview, the aim is to assess skills and potential, but also to validate the claims and actions or results that candidates attribute to themselves, the professional experiences they claim to have had and the objectives they claim to have achieved.
+In a methodological interview, it is a question of evaluating skills and potential, but also of validating the claims and actions or results that the candidates attribute to themselves, the professional experiences that they say they have had and the objectives that they claim to have achieved.